ONNX

 Some of the operators are partially compatible with Core ML.
 For example:

-• Scale as an input for upsample layer is not supported in Core ML 3.
+with more than one non-constant input is not supported in Core ML 2.- Scale as an input for upsample layer is not supported in Core ML 3.

 For unsupported ops or unsupported attributes within supported ops, use Core ML custom layers or custom functions.
-For details on producing Core ML models with custom layers and custom functions, see the testing script tests/custom_layers_test.py.
+For details on producing Core ML models with custom layers and custom functions, see the testing script tests/custom_layers_test.py

 Supported models